 Nick goes on to explain, “Let’s say you’re coming to the end of a 5-year fixed term.
-Instead of automatically locking in for another 5 years, consider switching to a variable rate for a shorter term.
-That’s because in higher-rate environments, variable mortgages tend to offer the lowest rates of interest.
-If you prefer to renew at a fixed rate, you may also want to opt for the shorter term—that way you’re not stuck paying a higher rate, should rates happen to fall within that timeframe.”
+Instead of automatically locking in for another 5 years, consider opting for a shorter term—that way you’re not stuck paying a higher rate, should rates happen to fall within that timeframe.”

 In the interim, there are proactive things you can do now to soften the impact of higher mortgage payments later (i.e., after renewal).